qutip/qutip/doc/guide/dynamics/dynamics-options.rst

 +-------------------+-----------------+----------------------------------------------------------------+

 As an example, let us consider changing the number of processors used, turn the GUI off, and strengthen the absolute tolerance.
-There are two equivalent ways to do this using the Odeoptions class.
+There are two equivalent ways to do this using the Options class.
 First way,

-    >>> opts = Odeoptions()
+    >>> opts = Options()
     >>> opts.num_cpus = 3
     >>> opts.gui = False
     >>> opts.atol = 1e-10

 or one can use an inline method,

-	>>> opts = Odeoptions(num_cpus=3, gui=False, atol=1e-10)
+	>>> opts = Options(num_cpus=3, gui=False, atol=1e-10)

 Note that the order in which you input the options does not matter.
 Using either method, the resulting `opts` variable is now::

 	>>> print opts
-	Odeoptions properties:
+	Options properties:
 	----------------------
 	atol:          1e-10
 	rtol:          1e-06